fikrionii/eCommerce-Database-Analysis-with-SQL/README.md

 <kbd><img width="550" alt="image" src="https://github.com/fikrionii/eCommerce-Database-Analysis-with-SQL/blob/main/charts/question_1_chart.png"></kbd>

+Good steady growth of sessions, orders and conversion rate.

 ### ✒ Q2: Next, it would be great to see a similar trend for gsearch, but this time **splitting out nonbrand and brand campaigns separately**.
 I am wondering if brand is picking up at all.
 If so, this is a good story to tell.

 ```sql